-Habitat X is proud to have an Advisory Board that includes a range of experts in sustainable housing, home performance, and energy efficiency.
-The following professionals serve – in an unpaid capacity – because they believe in the mission and vision of our organization.
+Habitat X is proud to have gathered an Advisory Board that includes experts from a huge swath of the sustainable housing, home performance, and energy efficiency industries.
+The following professionals serve – in a generous and unpaid capacity – because they believe in the mission and vision of our organization.

 Bill Spohn has been one of our most consistent participants at the Habitat X conferences.
 As the president and CEO of TruTech Tools, he’s also a widely respected expert on combustion testing, wireless tools, and other technologies.
 He holds degrees from the University Of Rochester, is a registered Professional Engineer in Pennsylvania, and has designed a wide array of test and measurement products in the last twenty-five years.
 Bill holds three U.S. patents for combustion testing equipment.
 See his self portrait here.